Error exponents of quantum state discrimination with composite correlated hypotheses: Introduction

-In this work, we refine the analysis of asymmetric hypothesis testing for composite and correlated hypotheses, as developed in~\cite{hayashi2024generalized,lami2024solutiongeneralisedquantumsteins,fang2024generalized}, by extending it to the error exponent and strong converse exponent regimes.
-Specifically, we consider the optimal type-I error:
+In this work, we refine the analysis of asymmetric hypothesis testing for composite correlated hypotheses, as developed in~\cite{hayashi2024generalized,lami2024solutiongeneralisedquantumsteins,fang2024generalized}, by extending it to the error exponent and strong converse exponent regimes.
+Specifically, we consider the optimal Type-I error~\footnote{Such version of definition is similarly used in~\cite{cooney2016strong,hayashi2016correlation,wilde2020amortized}.}:

 and seek to determine the following asymptotic exponents: